KeRNeLith/Here/src/Here/Maybe/README.md

 emptyString.ToMaybe().If(str =>
 {
-    // Here 'str' is guaranted to be not null.
+    // Here 'str' is guaranteed to be not null.
 In this case this statement will never be called.
     Console.WriteLine(str);
 });